Air rifles offer real versatility for pest control says Mat Manning

 Follow the air rifle pest control rules and you can usefully rid an area of corvids, greys and rats.
 You’ll also find an air rifle a versatile ally, as it will often be able to go where you can’t use a shotgun.

 It is crucial that you ensure you have a safe backstop.
 If a pellet strays beyond your land you are breaking the law.
 An airgun pellet will rip through a panelled fence.
-If the area you’re shooting just has hedging or flimsy panel fencing set yourself up to take shots at a downward angle and safely into the ground.
+If the area you’re shooting just has hedging or flimsy panel fencing, set yourself up to take shots at a downward angle and safely into the ground.
 Or put a large concrete slab in place to use as a backstop.

 You can make the area in front of your safe backstop almost irresistible to squirrels and rats by putting a handful of peanut or birdseed there.
 Use stale crumbs for magpies because they are a bit fussier and tend to prefer bird tables.

 We keep hens in our garden and, apart from drawing in the odd rat, from time to time they also attract attention from magpies who like to sit in a nearby apple tree.